scalableminds/webknossos/docs/ui/toolbar.md

 ### Navigation
 ![Move Tool](./images/move-tool.jpg){align=left width="60"}
-The **Move tool** serves as your primary means of navigating through the dataset.
-With it, you can:
+The **Move tool** serves as your primary means of navigating through the dataset:

 - Pan across slices using click and drag
 - Zoom in and out to focus on details or get an overview